awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 **To move a parameter label**

 1. Run the following command to view all versions of the parameter\.
+Replace *parameter name* with your own information\.

    ```
-   aws ssm get-parameter-history --name "parameter-name"
+   aws ssm get-parameter-history \
+       --name "parameter name"
    ```

    Note the parameter versions you want to move the label to and from\.

 1. Run the following command to assign an existing label to a different version of a parameter\.
+Replace each *example resource placeholder* with your own information\.

    ```
-   aws ssm label-parameter-version --name parameter-name --parameter-version version-number --labels name-of-existing-label
+   aws ssm label-parameter-version \
+       --name parameter name \
+       --parameter-version version number \
+       --labels name-of-existing-label
    ```
 **Note**
 If you want to move an existing label to the latest version of a parameter, then remove `--parameter-version` from the command\.